-There are two types of brake pads for bicycles available in the market today; metal and resin.
+There are two types of brake pads for bicycles available in the market today;

-What are metallic brake pads?
+What are metal brake pads?

 What are resin brake pads?